Options Position Sizing Calculator: Complete Risk Management Guide

 The math is unforgiving: If you allocate 20% of your account to a single iron condor and it hits max loss, you need a 25% gain just to break even.
 Size every trade reasonably and a max-loss event is a speed bump.
 Size carelessly and it ends your trading year.

 Position sizing also determines whether your risk is consistent across trades.
 A $10 wide spread in SPY is not the same risk as a $10 wide spread in a small-cap biotech—not in dollar terms, not in probability terms, and not in volatility terms.
+Understanding how to calculate position size for options is what separates surviving traders from those who blow up their accounts in a single bad month.

 Core Concepts Before You Calculate